Sonam Wangchuk: Himalayan Institute Of Alternatives Ladakh (HIAL)

+Wangchuk's establishment of HIAL is a continuation of his commitment to educational reform in Ladakh, building on the foundations laid by SECMOL.
+His vision is not only to provide higher education but also to create a sustainable future for the region by equipping youth with the skills necessary to thrive in their unique environment.

 Ice Stupa

 In January 2014, Wangchuk started a project called the Ice Stupa.
 His aim was to find a solution to the water crisis being faced by the farmers of Ladakh in the critical planting months of April and May before the natural glacial melt waters start flowing.
 By the end of February in 2014, they had successfully built a two-storey prototype of an ice stupa which could store roughly 150,000 litres of winter stream water which nobody wanted at the time.

-In 2015, when Ladakh faced a crisis due to a landslide which blocked the Phugtal river in Zanskar and caused formation of 15 km long lake which became a huge threat for the downstream population, Wangchuk proposed to use a siphon technique to drain the lake and water jet erosion to safely cut the edges instead of blasting the lake as was being planned.
+In 2015, when Ladakh faced a crisis due to a landslide which blocked the Phugtal river in Zanskar and caused the formation of 15 km long lake, which became a huge threat for the downstream population, Wangchuk proposed to use a siphon technique to drain the lake and water jet erosion to safely cut the edges instead of blasting the lake as was being planned.
 However, his advice was ignored and blasting work was carried on.
-On 7 May 2015, the lake finally burst into flash flood which destroyed 12 bridges and many fields.
+On 7 May 2015, the lake finally burst into a flash flood which destroyed 12 bridges and many fields.

 In 2016, Wangchuk started applying the Ice Stupa technique for disaster mitigation at high altitude glacier lakes.
-He was invited by the Government of Sikkim to apply siphon technique for another dangerous lake in their state.
+He was invited by the Government of Sikkim to apply siphon technique for another dangerous lake in the state.
 In September 2016, he led a three-week expedition to the South Lhonak Lake in North-West Sikkim, which had been declared dangerous for the last few years.
 His team camped for two weeks at the lake, amidst rain and snow, installing the first phase of a siphoning system to drain the lake to a safer level until other measures were taken up.

 In late 2016, the idea started gaining traction from the authorities in the Swiss Alps.
 Wangchuk was invited by the president of Pontresina, a municipality in the Engadine valley, Switzerland to build Ice Stupas to add to their winter tourism attractions.
-In October 2016, Wangchuk and his team went to the Swiss Alps and started building the first Ice Stupa of Europe, together with the Swiss partners.
+In October 2016, Wangchuk and his team went to the Swiss Alps and started building the first Ice Stupa of Europe, together with their Swiss partners.

 In February 2018, a group of young local sculptors and artists from Ladakh built an actual 10-feet high ice stupa.
 The wondrous sculpture is made entirely of ice and it took them 25 days of hard work and dedication to complete the project.
-What makes it more special and challenging for the team was the extreme conditions under which they've worked.
-As the stupa was housed inside another giant ice tower (ice stupa artificial glacier), they have to work in very low temperature of at least -12 degrees Celsius.
+As the stupa was housed inside another giant ice tower (ice stupa artificial glacier), it was made at a very low temperature of around -12 degrees Celsius.